jorchube/vest/README.md

 vest
 ====

-Vest is a TDD testing framework for vala projects.
+Vest is a Test-Driven Development framework for the vala programming language.

 Let's write some tests